-Recommendation 6.4: A company should give shareholders the option to receive communications from, and send communications to, the company and its share registry electronically.
+Recommendation 6.5: A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.

 Shareholders can send and receive communications to and from the Company electronically, as provided for in the Shareholders Communication Guidelines and Policy.